luogeger/Java/md/Git.md

     git rebase -i HEAD~3

     pick = use commit
-    reword = user commit, but edit the commit message edit = use commit, but stop for amending squash = use commit, but meld into previous commit fixup = like "squash", but discard this commit's message exec = run command (the rest of the line) using shell drop = remove commit
+    reword = user commit, but edit the commit request edit = use commit, but stop for amending squash = use commit, but meld into previous commit fixup = like "squash", but discard this commit's request exec = run command (the rest of the line) using shell drop = remove commit